salEZY/Polazak-BE/README.md

 API is connected with MongoDB Atlas.

-All responses are in standardized JSON format.
+All responses are in standardized JSON format:

 ```
 {